Cardioinhibitory Drugs

 Angina and myocardial infarction

-Cardioinhibitors, by reducing heart rate, contractility, and arterial pressure, reduce the work of the heart and the oxygen demand of the heart.
-By reducing oxygen demand, the oxygen supply/demand ratio is improved, which can relieve a patient of anginal pain that is caused by a reduction in the oxygen supply/demand ratio due to coronary artery disease.
-Furthermore, cardioinhibitors that block beta-adrenoceptors have been found to be very important in the treatment of myocardial infarction.
+Cardioinhibitory drugs, by reducing heart rate, contractility, and arterial pressure, reduce the work of the heart and the oxygen demand of the heart.
+By reducing oxygen demand, the oxygen supply/demand ratio is improved, which can relieve a patient of anginal pain that is caused by a reduction in the oxygen supply/demand ratio because of coronary artery disease.
+Furthermore, cardioinhibitory drugs that block beta-adrenoceptors are used to treat myocardial infarction.
 Their benefit is derived not only from improving the oxygen supply/demand ratio, but also from their ability to inhibit subsequent cardiac remodeling.

 Arrhythmias

-Because cardioinhibitors alter pacemaker activity and electrical conduction within the heart, they are useful for treating arrhythmias caused by both abnormal automaticity and abnormal conduction.
+Because cardioinhibitory drugs alter pacemaker activity and electrical conduction within the heart, they are useful for treating arrhythmias caused by both abnormal automaticity and abnormal conduction.

 Heart failure

-Although it seems counterintuitive that cardioinhibitors would be used in heart failure that occurs because of a functionally depressed myocardium, clinical studies have shown very conclusively that some cardioinhibitors (i.e., specific beta-blockers) significantly improve cardiac function in certain types of heart failure.
+Although it seems counterintuitive that cardioinhibitory drugs would be used in heart failure, clinical studies have shown conclusively that beta-blockers improve cardiac function in certain types of heart failure.
 Furthermore, they have been shown to reduce deleterious cardiac remodeling that occurs in chronic heart failure.
-Their benefit may be derived from their blockade of excessive sympathetic influences on the heart, which are known to be harmful to the failing heart.
+The benefit of beta-blockers may be derived from their blockade of excessive sympathetic stimulation of the heart, which is known to be harmful to the failing heart.

 Drug Classes and General Mechanisms of Action